 When you set an administrator password, the Configure Setup option becomes available in system setup.
-The Configure Setup option allows you to restrict access to system setup in the same way that a primary password restricts access to the computer.
+The Configure Setup option allows you to restrict access to system setup in the same way that a primary or system password restricts access to the computer.

-The administrator password can be used instead of the primary password.
-Whenever you are prompted to enter the primary password, you can enter the administrator password.
+You can now use the administrator password instead of the system password.
+Whenever you are prompted to enter the primary/system password, you can

-S NOTICE: If you disable the administrator password, the primary password is also disabled.
+NOTICE: If you disable the administrator password, the primary/system password is also disabled.

-NOTE: The administrator password provides access to the computer, but it does not provide access to the hard drive when a hard drive password is assigned.
+MOTE: The administrator password provides access to the computer, but it does not provide access to the hard drive if a hard drive password is

-If you forget the primary password and do not have an administrator password assigned, or if you have both a primary and an administrator password assigned but forget them both, contact your system administrator or contact Dell.
+If you forget the primary/system password and do not have an administrator password assigned, or if you have both a primary and an administrator password assigned but forget them both, contact your system administrator or contact Dell.